fatii-programmer/oop/README.md

 Once you're set up, explore the project to see OOP principles in action!
 This project is designed to be intuitive and user-friendly, allowing you to learn and understand OOP concepts effortlessly.

 🤝 Contributing:
 We love contributions!
-Here’s how you can help:
+Here’s how you can help.

 Fork the Repository: Create your own copy of the project.
 Create a New Branch: Work on your feature or fix in a dedicated branch.